 On the corner of Third and Rolla Streets is the John A. Dillon Log House, built in 1857 and utilized as the first Phelps County Courthouse.
 Today the building houses the Phelps County Museum.
-In 1859 Phelps County began to build another Courthouse just across the street, which also served as a hospital and supply storage during the Civil War.
+In 1859 Phelps County began to build another Courthouse just across the street, which served as a hospital and supply storage during the Civil War.

 For views of Route 66, be sure to check out the Mule Trading Post just as you enter the east side of town.
-On the west end is the Totem Pole Trading Post, opened in 1933 offering gas and novelties to cross country travelers.
+On the west end is the Totem Pole Trading Post, opened in 1933, offering gas and novelties to cross-country travelers.
 Located at the corner of Route 66 and Martin Springs Drive, the vintage store sells antiques to new adventurers of the Mother Road.

-Continue westward on a scenic drive through several small settlements and resorts that were bypassed by Interstate I-44 many years ago.
+Continue westward on a scenic drive through several small settlements and resorts bypassed by Interstate I-44 many years ago.
 Along this historic stretch, you’ll see the remains of John’s Modern Cabins, built in 1935, the old ghost town of Arlington, the remains of the once-popular Stony Dell Resort, Larry Baggett’s Tribute to the Trail of Tears, and more as you make your way to Devil’s Elbow.